Harvard Law School, LL.M.

 Kate Brown de Vejar

 Widely recognized for her experience handling complex, high profile disputes, Ms. Brown de Vejar has been cited by leading legal publications including Chambers and Partners and Legal 500.
 In the 2017 edition of Legal 500 Latin America, sources praise her as “one of the best in investment arbitration.”
-In addition, she has been named one of the top female lawyers engaged in Latin America by Latinvex, as well as one of the two most Highly Regarded Practitioners in arbitration by Who's Who Legal: Mexico.
+In addition, she has been named one of the top female lawyers engaged in Latin America in 2017 and 2018 by Latinvex.

 COURTSU.S.
 District Court - Southern District of New York